 Next prepare the cauliflower batter by combining all of the ingredients into a large bowl.
 Mix well and set aside.

-Next place a large skillet over medium heat and add in about 1/2 of an inch of oil.
+Next place a large skillet over medium heat and add oil about 1/2 an inch deep into the pan.

-Place the cauliflower into the batter then carefully place each piece into the hot oil.
+Place the cauliflower into the batter making sure it is completely coated, then carefully place each piece into the hot oil.
 (You will need to make these in batches to be sure not to over crowd your pan)

 Cook the cauliflower for about 2 minutes on each side or until golden brown and crispy.